davecanderson/docs/docs/litestream-templates.md

 :::

-During the GitHub Action release workflow, a docker-compose YAML file is produced from the template, and copied to the Linux host before calling `docker-compose up` to run the Litestream process and application together.
+During the GitHub Action release workflow, a Docker Compose YAML file is produced from the template, and copied to the Linux host before calling `docker-compose up` to run the Litestream process and application together.

 Since Litestream is tied to deployment and hosting environment, we have made several templates that work with specific templates.
 Below is a table matching project templates to mix templates including different storage targets.